DLTcollab/sse2neon/CONTRIBUTING.md

     }
 ```

-If the case bock does not break, then it is strongly recommended to add a
+If the case block does not break, then it is strongly recommended to add a
 comment containing "fallthrough" to indicate it.
 Modern compilers can also
 be configured to require such comment (see gcc `-Wimplicit-fallthrough`).